-2.9 Evaluations
+2.10 Evaluations

 BigMLer can also help you to measure the performance of your supervised models (decision trees, ensembles, deepnets, linear regressions and logistic regressions).
-The simplest way to build a model and evaluate it all at once is bigmler --train data/iris.csv --evaluate which will build the source, dataset and model objects for you using 80% of the data in your training file chosen at random.
+The simplest way to build a model and evaluate it all at once is which will build the source, dataset and model objects for you using 80% of the data in your training file chosen at random.
 After that, the remaining 20% of the data will be run through the model to obtain the corresponding evaluation.